romanorac/discomll/README.md

 # discomll #

 Disco Machine Learning Library (discomll) is a python package for machine learning with MapReduce paradigm.
 It works with Disco framework for distributed computing. discomll is suited for analysis of large datasets as it offers classification, regression and clustering algorithms.
+Examples are available in discomll example directory.

 ## Algorithms ##
 Classification algorithms